News and Success Stories

 - Workforce Training – Benefit from our NSF ExpandQISE-supported programs and forthcoming Quantum Engineering Certificate, designed to upskill scientists and engineers for the quantum era.

-Students at the FAMU-FSU College of Engineering have a wide range of opportunities to participate in quantum research and workforce development.
+Students at the FAMU-FSU College of Engineering have a wide range of opportunities to participate in quantum research.
 These opportunities not only give students direct exposure to frontier research but also prepare them with the skills and networks needed to become future leaders in the quantum era.

 Academic Departments